Roblox/creator-docs/content/en-us/education/adventure-game-series/code-the-leaderboard.md

 ### Coding Items and Spaces

-Remember that items can be anything based off the game design document.
-Such as items can be crystals instead.
+Remember that the stat names can be anything based off the game design document.
+In other words, "Items" can be "Crystals" instead.

 1. Add a blank line to separate the next stat, then create the item stat by setting up a new IntValue the same way you did for gold.